-The American Tax Payer Relief Act of 2012 (Title IV "Energy Tax Extenders") extends the IRS Section 25c tax credit for energy efficient retrofits to existing homes
+The American Tax Payer Relief Act of 2012 (Title IV "Energy Tax Extenders") did NOT extend the IRS Section 25c tax credit for energy efficient retrofits to existing homes beyond 2013.

 To help you determine how much insulation you will need or need to add, visit our insulation calculator